magistraapta/spring-boot-microservices/readme.md

 - RESTful API endpoints
 - Spring Boot auto-configuration
 - Spring Data JPA for data persistence
-- Spring Security (if implemented)
+- Spring Security
-- Swagger/OpenAPI documentation (if implemented)
+- Swagger/OpenAPI documentation
+- Asynchronous Communicaiton using RabbitMQ

 ## API Documentation
 Once the application is running, you can access the API documentation at: